awsdocs/aws-go-developer-guide/doc_source/s3-example-basic-bucket-operations.rst

    either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-.. _examples-s3-creating-buckets:
+.. _s3-examples-bucket-ops:

 ##################################
 Basic |S3| Bucket Operations in Go
 ##################################

 .. meta::
-   :description: Use code examples to create and use |S3| buckets in Go applications.
+   :description: Use S3 code examples to create and use |S3| buckets in Go applications.
-   :keywords: AWS SDK for Go examples, |S3|, create bucket, list buckets, add file to bucket
+   :keywords: AWS SDK for Go examples, |S3|, list buckets, create bucket,

-The following examples use |sdk-go| functions to:
+              list bucket items, add file to bucket, download file from bucket, copy bucket item to another bucket, delete bucket item, delete all bucket items, restore bucket item, delete bucket

+These Go examples show you how to perform the following operations on |S3|
+buckets and bucket items:

-* List your buckets
+* List the buckets in your account
 * Create a bucket
 * List the items in a bucket
 * Upload a file to a bucket